 12 Months of CTE Promotions

 It is helpful to create a promotional calendar to guide your CTE marketing plan.
-Think about events in your state that are a natural tie-in for the CTE message.
+Think about events in that are a natural tie-in for the CTE message.
 Work ahead to prepare materials or marketing campaigns well in advance.
-For example, if you plan to do a mailing to coincide with CTE month in February, you’ll need to have most of your materials printed and ready to go in December.
+For example, if you plan to do a mailing to coincide with CTE Month in February, you’ll need to have most of your materials printed and ready to go in December.

 We recommend you plan at least two months in advance.
 Of course, the more involved your campaign is, the more lead time you will need.
 Keep in mind that some advertising vehicles have long lead times (i.e., magazines or newspapers).